ShohamKatzav/PCMarketPlace/README.md

 ### My Deals

-The user can view the deals he upload.
+The user can view the deals he uploaded.
-Another options are editing (description, products, photo) or deleting the deal.
+Other options are editing (description, products) or deleting the deal.
-The request of editing a deal will have to pass validation (At least one product and a short description)
+The request for editing a deal will have to pass validation (At least one product and a short description)

 ### Available Deals

-Will show every deal available upload by every user.
+Will display all deals uploaded by other users (excluding the current user).
-Deal can only be displayed in this page.
+From this page the user can view the deal or start the transaction process.

 ### List a new deal